 Our experience :

-I set my alarm at 7am.
+We stayed overnight in Beaufort.
+I set my alarm for the next day at 7am.
 It had been a while since the last time my son woke up that early.
 After emerging, we took a Grab from our hotel to the train station for just 4RM.
 We were there at 7.30am.
 The ticket counter opened a few minutes after our arrival and we got ourselves two tickets.
 Our kid didn’t have to pay because he’s less than 3.

 Along the way we stopped many times, often for a few seconds, until a stop at Rayoh where all the foreigners went down.
 They were all with different local guides and came back minutes later and boarded the train again.
 After dropping their belongings in Rayoh, they took the train until the Pangi station.
 We understood that they were going to do some rafting, one of the popular activities here.
 Most people book a tour directly from Kota Kinabalu.